From: North Carolina

 The Student Activities Council hosted a pub night on Tuesday for students to celebrate Mardi Gras, or Fat Tuesday, by eating lots of food and enjoying sweets and other pleasures that many people sacrifice for Lent.
 Kilian’s Café was decorated with lots of Mardi Gras beads, masks, and streamers that were brought to the event from Christendom students from Mobile, AL. In addition, students made and served real gumbo for the occasion, and there was real Louisiana King Cake and Moon Pies!
 The pub night served as a great study break, for many students are in the middle of midterms this week, and also as a great way for friends to have a fun evening together before many separate for Spring Break next week.

 Freshmen and sophomore students enjoy their homemade gumbo.

-Sophomore Melissa Lucas provided Moon Pies and beads for everyone.
+Sophomore Melissa Lucas provided Moon Pies and beads for everyone from Mobile, AL!